solexapp/solex-desktop-public/README.md

 param set COMPASS_LEARN 1	# turn on compass learning
-param show COMPASS_LEARN	# verify it's turned on param show wp 				# View all params with "WP" in their name
+param show COMPASS_LEARN	# verify it's turned on param show wp 				# View all params with "WP" in their name param refresh				# Reload/refresh params from the vehicle param save (filename)		# Save the current parameters in a file in the `params` directory with the specified name. param load (filename)		# Load the params in `filename` and display them. param load (filename)		# Apply the params in `filename` to the vehicle.
+Note that this doesn't have to be ALL of the params.
+You can put any number of params in a file. param diff (filename)		# Compare the contents of `filename` with params on the vehicle and show the differences.
 ```

 Setting modes: